-- Click Navigation Menu > Configuration > System > Global. - 2.
-Configure the access method as required.
+Click Navigation Menu > Configuration > System > Global.

+2. Configure the access method as required.

 Method Description FTP Disable FTP connections to the frame (SFTP Only).
 This prevents all FTP connections.
 If FTP is disabled SFTP is used.
-Refer to FTP/SFTP Connection for information on used FTP to connect to the frame.
+Refer to FTP/SFTP Connection on page 65 for information on used FTP to connect to the frame.
 Role Based Access Control Ross Platform Manager allows for user authentication and role based access through DashBoard.
-Refer to To Turn on Role Based Access Control for Ross Platform Manager on page 13 for more information.
-RossTalk Disable RossTalk connections to the switcher.
-The switcher refuses connections on port 7788.
+Refer to To Turn on Role Based Access Control for Ross Platform Manager on page 20 for more information.